Flexible tenancy notice of seeking possession

 Possession during the fixed term

-The local authority can recover possession during the fixed term of a flexible tenancy by serving an NSP and by establishing any of the grounds for possession available against a periodic secure tenant if:
+The local authority can recover possession during the fixed term of a flexible tenancy by serving a notice of seeking termination of tenancy and recovery of possession and by establishing any of the grounds for possession available against a periodic secure tenant if:

-it serves the notice in the correct form - the prescribed form of the NSP is not the same as that served on periodic secure tenants
+it serves the notice in the correct form - the prescribed form of the notice is not the same as that served on periodic secure tenants

 there is a forfeiture or re-entry clause in the tenancy agreement that allows the landlord to recover possession during the fixed term